MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Spain/how-to-export-account-schedules-to-asc-format.md

     ms.author: sgroespe

 ---
-# How to: Export Account Schedules to ASC Format
+# Export Account Schedules to ASC Format
 You can export the account schedule data into a digital file format approved by the local tax authorities for the following annual reports:

 - Balance de Situación Abreviado